Aalhad-Pathare/HackUTD-X/README.md

 ### Description

-This is a React.js/Next.js based landing page plug-n-play template, ideal for startups/companies/service providers wanting to showcase their vision in a single page sleek and modern landing page.
+This is a React.js/Next.js based landing page for StateFarm's Small Business Insurance Products.

 ### Features